 - The

-and parses it back into anEmployee
+fromString()method takes aStringand parses it back into anEmployeeobject.

 Step 2: Employee Management Functions

-objects.
+Now, we’ll create an EmployeeManagement class that uses a collection (like an ArrayList) to manage Employee objects.
 This class will implement methods for storing, calculating total and average salary, and filtering high earners.

 class EmployeeManagement {